-As manufacturers have continued to make more energy and water efficient laundry appliances, few washing machine models are scoring less than an A or B-rating these days.
-This is good news for the environment, but with the majority of new models carrying the same rating, it's currently difficult to work out which models are more energy efficient than others.
+Manufacturers are making increasingly energy and water-efficient laundry appliances.
+This is good news for the environment, but with many new models carrying the same rating, it can be difficult to work out which ones are more energy efficient than others.

 How the EU energy ratings are calculated

-A washing machine's energy-efficiency rating is calculated by measuring kilowatt hours (kWh) used annually by the machine, based on a weighted average of 60°C and 40°C cotton partial load cycles.
+A washing machine's energy-efficiency rating is calculated by measuring kilowatt hours (kWh) used annually by the machine, based on its performance on full and partial 60°C cotton loads and a 40°C partial cotton load.

-You'll find other information on the label too, including annual water consumption (in litres), capacity (in kilograms), spin drying efficiency class (rated from A to G) and noise emission (for partial and full loads, in decibels).
+Temperatures aside, you'll also find other information on a washing machine's energy label, including annual water consumption (in litres), capacity (in kilograms), spin drying efficiency class (rated from A to G) and noise emission (for partial and full loads, in decibels).

-The labels don’t include information on washing performance anymore because all models with a capacity of more than 3kg must achieve an A-rating.
+The labels don’t include information on washing performance any more, because all models with a capacity of more than 4kg must achieve an A rating.

-If you're choosing between two A-rated washing machine models, take a closer look at the energy consumption figure quoted in the energy label and make sure you cross-reference this with Which? test lab scores for energy consumption.
+If you're choosing between two washing machines that each have the same energy label, take a closer look at the energy consumption figure quoted on the energy label and make sure you cross-reference this with Which? test lab scores for energy consumption.